Photos

 He was married first to Jane Jones on June 24, 1816 in Llanyre, Radnorshire, Wales 6.
 She was born in 1790 1 in Wales and died in 1867 1 in Winnebago Co., Wisconsin.
 She is buried in the Waukau Cemetery, Waukau, Winnebago Co., Wisconsin.

-Jane's date of death is unknown.
+Jane's date of death is unknown, but was sometime between October 31, 1867 and December 31, 1867.
 Her tombstone only records the year as 1867.
 She died sometime after October 26, 1867, when she signed a deed with her husband.
 She probably died in the town of Rushford, where she was described as a resident in the October 1867 deed.

 They had the following children: